 The replaced diesel buses must be scrapped and removed from service within 12 months from delivery of the new bus.
 Each district was required to show proof of scrappage, which included photographs of bus/engine destruction, vehicle identification number, engine serial number, and method used to dismantle the engine and non-engine components.
-Figure 2 illustrates one of the acceptable methods of scrapping the chassis of a vehicle.
-As of October 22, 2021, all three of Natomas Unified buses have been scrapped.
+As of 06/13/2023 all three of Kern County Office of Education buses have been scrapped.

-Figure 2: Example of Acceptable Method to Dismantle Vehicle Chassis
+Figure 2: Certification of Dismantling of Vehicle Chassis